 The doctors in our practice offer minimally invasive vein treatments.
-But, so often, we get asked about our medical specialty: what does it mean to be an interventional radiologist?
-At the most basic level, it means we provide treat a range of medical conditions, from spider veins to peripheral arterial disease, and more, with minimally invasive techniques.
+But, so often, we get asked about our medical specialty: what is an interventional radiologist?
+At the most basic level, it means we treat medical conditions such as spider veins and peripheral arterial disease with minimally invasive techniques.

 Now, that doesn’t mean we don’t know how to perform more invasive procedures.
 After all, the doctors at our Houston area vein clinics attended four years of medical school.
 Next, they completed four-year diagnostic radiology residencies and Interventional Radiology fellowships.

 So, what’s the difference between our specialty and those of other doctors?
-Our goal as interventional radiologists is to offer less expensive, less invasive alternative to surgery.
+Our goal as interventional radiologists is to offer less expensive, less invasive alternatives to surgery.
 And our procedures come with shorter recovery periods, less pain and lower risks of complications.

 But what does an interventional radiology procedure look like?
 Let’s take a closer look in a moment.
 But first, we must explain the difference between spider and varicose veins.